Skip to main content

 tls: true

-hostname: "trial-saeed.blockchaintransformationplatform.com"
+hostname: "sandbox-saeed.blockchaintransformationplatform.com"

 storage: